 A high ankle sprain is a tear of the tibiofibular ligament at the top of the ankle.

 It is more severe than a common sprained ankle.
 This is because one of the lower leg bones fractures at the same time.
 Therefore, it is usually more difficult to treat.

 The most commonly injured ligament in a high ankle sprain is the anterior tibiofibular ligament.
 Severe injuries can also cause damage to the syndesmosis which is a membrane connecting the Tibia and Fibula.

 High ankle sprain treatment

-Electrotherapy such as ultrasound can help with swelling and aid the healing process as well as reducing pain.
+Electrotherapy such as ultrasound can help with swelling and aid the healing process as well as reduce pain.

-Once the ankle is pain free, the physical therapist would advise on mobility and strengthening exercises to restore the ankle to full function.
+Once the ankle is pain-free, the physical therapist would advise on mobility and strengthening exercises to restore the ankle to full function.

 Wobble board exercises should be done to restore the coordination or proprioception of the injured ankle.

 - van Dijk CN, Longo UG, Loppini M et al. Classification and diagnosis of acute isolated syndesmotic injuries: ESSKA-AFAS consensus and guidelines.
 Knee Surg Sports Traumatol Arthrosc.
 2016;24(4):1200–16.